 Our flight crew are all passionate aviators who regularly fly long cross country trips as each pursue their own adventures.

-Charlie Rockwell, CFI
+Charlie Rockwell, CFII

 Commercial Pilot Charlie Rockwell is a graduate of Middlebury College and has spent several decades serving as a member of the Board of Examiners for the Professional Ski Instructors of America – the group which train and certify ski instructors.
 Presently the Director of Teacher Education at nearby Bromley Mountain, Charlie has spent much of his life teaching skiing.
 Also an accomplished aviator, Charlie has owned both a Cessna 182 and Beechcraft Bonanza which he has used to travel extensively both coast to coast as well as to locales ranging from Canada to Florida.
 He presently flies a Piper Aztec Twin Engine Aircraft.
 Charlie is a deeply dedicated educator who strives to maximize student learning within a fun and relaxing learning environment. in addition Charlie is a Member of the FAAST Team!

 Paul T. Carroccio, CFI